sacherjj/client-py/README.md

 WARNING:root:Creating insecure connection to deploy.casperlabs.io:40401 (<class 'casperlabs_client.casper_pb2_grpc.CasperServiceStub'>)
 ```

-Currently it is possible to connect from client to node without SSL encryption,
-which is what the above example code does.
+Currently it is possible to connect from client to node without SSL encryption, which is what the above example code does.
-In the future encryption will become obligatory
-and you will have to pass a `certificate_path` to the `CasperLabsClient` constructor.
+In the future encryption will become obligatory and you will have to pass a `certificate_path` to the `CasperLabsClient` constructor.
 The warning about insecure connection is meant to remind about this.

 ## Graph visualization

 `casperlabs_client` has `vdag` command that can be used to visualize DAG.
 If you want to use it you need to first install [Graphviz](https://www.graphviz.org/),
-the free graph visuallization software.
+the free graph visualization software.

 For example: